 - Garlic.

 - Seasonings.
-I'm using dried basil, dried oregano, paprika, cumin, salt and pepper, and a blast of my homemade Cajun seasoning blend.
+I'm using paprika, dried basil, dried oregano, paprika, and salt and pepper.
+Try it with my homemade Cajun seasoning blend.
+Italian seasoning is popular, too.

 - Diced Tomatoes.
 Or use fire-roasted tomatoes.

-- Chicken Broth.
-Beef broth is good, too.
+- Beef Broth.
+Chicken broth is good, too.

 - Rice.
 Use white rice or brown rice, uncooked.